 The design that I chose was large and required the 360 x 200 hoop.
 Yes after a while, the hoop sizes sink in, but I still can’t visualize the hoop size by the numbers.

 I decided to go with the colors (or similar colors) that were shown in the book and I found a nice yellow print to use for the background.

-The quick release lever on the bottom right of all the hoops, makes it an easy process to get an even tension on all sides of the hoop.
+The quick-release lever on the bottom right of all the hoops, makes it an easy process to get even tension on all sides of the hoop.

 Tips for choosing thread colors

 The thread colors required for the design are listed in the Sampler book along with the picture of the embroidery.
 The color numbers for two different thread brands are listed for each design, so if you happen to have that brand of thread and those colors, you’re good.